zhaoshuoxp/PySeq/README.md

 #### Input

-BED file with the reads counting data in last column. e.g. the bedtools interected output of split.py.
+BED file with the reads counting data in last column. i.e. the bedtools interected output of split.py.

 #### Example run